-Iranian Americans returning to U.S. detained for hours at Blaine crossing, group says — but Border Patrol says it’s not true
+Iranian Americans returning to U.S. detained for hours at Blaine crossing, group says — but Customs and Border Protection says it’s not true

 The CBP says that “based on the current threat environment,” it routinely adjusts staffing.
 At Blaine, according to the agency, wait times on Saturday evening increased to an average of two hours, although some travelers experienced wait time of up to four hours because of increased traffic volume and reduced staffing during the holiday season.
 By Sunday morning, the wait was 40 minutes, it says.

-On Sunday, two of the state’s politicians responded to the reports, which had spread on social media, of Iranian Americans being detained at the Blaine border crossing.
+On Sunday, the state’s politicians responded to the reports, which had spread on social media, of Iranian Americans being detained at the Blaine border crossing.

 Gov. Jay Inslee tweeted that his office “is closely tracking reports” of the detainments.